 Visiting a dentist for routine teeth cleaning is just one way to maintain good oral health.
-Additionally, you should routinely:
+You should also:

 We'll give you more tips when you schedule your dental exam.
 Call one of our offices in Quincy, IL or Keokuk, IA now to make an appointment.